drdaeman/django-simple-poll/README.md

 	)
 	```

-3. Run python manage.py syncdb or python manage.py migrate poll if you using South.
+3. Run `python manage.py syncdb` (or `python manage.py migrate poll` if you use South).

+   Please beware that if you're using custom user model (with `AUTH_USER_MODEL` setting),
+   while South migrations will correctly honor that, changing this setting at a later time
+   may cause all sort of problems.

+   There is no support for Django 1.7+ built-in database migrations for now.
+Sorry about this.

 4. Add this tags in your template file to show poll: